“Keep your eyes on the stars, and your feet on the ground.”

 Psalm 19:1

-Psalm 19:1 is one of the better known passages in Scripture.
-Like many other places in the Old Testament, it writes in grandiose terms how all of creation trumpets God’s immaculate handiwork, most spectacularly from the dazzling night sky.
+The psalmist writes in grandiose terms of how all creation trumpets God’s immaculate glory, most spectacularly from the dazzling night sky.
 Indeed, when every star is out, it is difficult to find a scene more sublime.

 Humans talk much about glory these days too, and I admit there appears much to glory in.
-Today our technological advancement has reached heights once relegated to the realm of science fiction.
-Through AI that promises transformative superintelligence, medical advancements that declare obesity a scourge of the past, and the steady march of other technologies into every crack and crevice of our lives, techno-optimists the world over laud how humanity will soon be able to glory all the more in its creations.
+Our technological advancement has reached heights once relegated to the realm of science fiction.
+Whether it is AI that promises transformative superintelligence or medical advancements that declare obesity a scourge of the past, techno-optimists the world over promise such achievements represent a semblance of glories to come.

 And yet, while “the heavens declare the glory of God,” I have been struck by how our glories–our technologies–consistently appear to obscure his.
-For in our most glorious cities, places filled to the brim with the state-of-the-art in human advancement…no one can see the stars.
+For in our most glorious cities, places filled to the brim with the state-of-the-art in human advancement, no one can see the stars.
+And even where the night remains dark, the sky is saturated with gleaming satellites that boast like stars but deceive the eye.

-Generative AI, for instance, is in the business of producing things that are inherently untrue.
-Our feeds have become saturated in fake photos and videos, some of such high quality as to be genuinely deceiving.
-Our devices, which direct our eyes to artificial screens and content, do so by turning them away from what is natural and real; our families, neighbors, and the outside world.
+Generative AI, for instance, is in the business of producing things indifferent to truth.
+Digital feeds are saturated with fake photos and videos, some of such high quality as to be genuinely deceiving.
+Our devices, which direct our eyes to artificial screens and content, do so by turning them away from what is natural and real: our families, neighbors, and the outside world.

 Photo credit: George Hammerstein/Getty Images